 Benchmarks

-In general, a benchmark is a mark, a milestone, a reference element.
+In general, a benchmark is a mark, a milestone, or a reference.
 As part of the development of a sense of number, the use of benchmarks promotes mental representation and thus facilitates the understanding of number and the notion of "how much".
 The benchmarks, without which it is difficult to understand quantity, are numbers or quantities that can be easily represented mentally since they have already been seen and manipulated.
 Students will have difficulty understanding quantity if they do not use benchmarks.

 Benchmark numbers are particularly useful for understanding large numbers, since it is usually impossible to recognize these quantities globally or to grasp them by counting.
 Students need to get a sense of them by comparing them with a benchmark number.
 For example, the school just received 10 000 sheets for photocopying.
 Should the custodian ask for help carrying them?
 In order for students to truly understand the situation and the quantity involved, they need to create a mental image of what 10 000 sheets might represent.
-Using a package of 500 sheets as a guide, students can imagine this quantity and apply the proportionality relationship to deduce that 2 packages contain 1000 sheets.
+Using a package of 500 sheets as a guide, students can imagine this quantity and apply the proportionality relationship to deduce that two packages contain 1000 sheets.
 Therefore, 10 000 sheets would be 10 times as many packages, or 20 packages of sheets.
-We can even recognize that 20 packages are equivalent to 2 boxes of paper.
+We can even recognize that 20 packages are equivalent to two boxes of paper.
 The mental representation of the space occupied by these 10 000 sheets then becomes possible.
-And the answer to the original question, whether the janitor should ask for help in carrying the sheets, can then be debated with full knowledge.
+The answer to the original question, whether the custodian should ask for help in carrying the sheets, can then be debated with full knowledge.

 Knowledge: Expanded Form